Kiza-coder/Cogip/README.md

 - setup a session
 - allow access to certain page in regards to permissions

-Team members :
+Team members and inputs to the projects :
+Julien :
+Kiza :
-Julien, Kiza, Laly
+Laly :

 ## Database relations drawing